 Can You Finance a Phone with Bad Credit?

-Remember when a cell phone was considered a big luxury rather than a necessity?
+Remember when a cell phone was considered a luxury rather than a necessity?

 Back in the day, high-powered businessmen would pay thousands of dollars to carry around a brick that was slightly more effective than two tin cans tied to a string.
-Throughout the years, cell phones have become much more advanced, with internet access and apps for everything.
-Presumably, the call quality has gotten better, although only robocallers seem to actually make phone calls anymore, so who really knows?
+Throughout the years, cell phones have become much more advanced with internet access and apps for everything.
+Presumably, the call quality has improved.
+However, the robocallers seem to be the ones who make the most phone calls nowadays, so who knows for sure?

-Regardless, having a smartphone is essential these days, as so much of modern society centers around the capabilities of our mobile devices.
+Regardless, having a smartphone is now essential, as so much of modern society centers around the capabilities of our mobile devices.
 So it should be easy to get one, right?
 Not necessarily, particularly if you have bad credit.
-(For more on bad credit loans, be sure to read through the OppU Guide to Bad Credit Loans here.)

 Credit scores and cell phones: How are they related?

-On the other hand, if you’ve previously run into trouble paying your bills, a provider may think you won’t treat their invoices with any greater value.
-The provider may offer you a worse rate — if it is willing to offer you a contract at all.
+On the other hand, if you’ve previously run into trouble paying your bills, a provider may think you will also have difficulty paying their invoices.

-While a low credit score doesn’t necessarily mean that a person is irresponsible, that is often the assumption a lender or service provider will make, at least when it comes to the subject’s likelihood to pay their bills.
+A low credit score doesn’t necessarily mean that a person is irresponsible, however, that is often the assumption a lender or service provider will make, at least when it comes to the subject’s likelihood to pay their bills.

 Credit checks and your score

 There’s a good chance a credit check with a phone carrier will be a hard credit check.
-That means it will cause temporary damage to your credit score.
-If you are given the option, a soft credit check is always going to be better for your credit score -- it shouldn’t ding your score, but you may not have a choice between which type of credit check the service provider runs on you.
+That means it may cause a temporary drop in your credit score.
+If you are given the option, a soft credit check should not ding your score.

-Improving your credit score by paying off your debts, paying all your bills on time, and using credit cards responsibly will allow you to receive better options when it comes to phone plans.
-But it can take time to build up a good credit score, and you probably can’t go that long without a phone.
+Improving your credit score by paying off debts, paying bills on time, and using credit cards responsibly may allow you to receive better options when it comes to phone plans.
+However, it can take time to achieve a good credit score, and you probably can’t go that long without a phone.
 So what are your options?

 You can pay more upfront

 Your cell phone provider may allow you to pay more upfront when purchasing a new phone.
 There are pros and cons to this: On one hand, it will require more of your available funds to cover the down payment.
-Checking the length of the phone’s warranty may also be a good idea, as you don’t want to lose that upfront investment if the phone gets damaged.
+However, checking the length of the phone’s warranty may be a good idea, as you don’t want to lose your investment if the phone gets damaged.

 On the other hand, since you’ve paid off a larger percentage of the phone, your monthly payments may be lower than a person with better credit who chooses to pay less at checkout.

-Paying more upfront when you have bad credit is actually quite common.
-It can help you rent an apartment and sign up for utilities, or positively impact the interest rates on your mortgage.
-With some services, like dental work, you may be able to pay less overall if you’re willing to pay for everything up front and in cash.
+Paying more upfront when you have bad credit is quite common.
+It can help you rent an apartment, sign up for utilities, or positively impact the interest rates on your mortgage.
+With some services, like dental work, you may be able to pay less overall if you pay for everything upfront and in cash.

-This won’t always be possible, however.
-If your credit is low enough, you may not be able to qualify for any phone financing plan at all -- at least not with certain providers.
+This won’t always be possible, however, if your credit is low enough, you may not be able to qualify for a phone financing plan at all, at least not with certain providers.

-Many companies will give you the option to prepay for your entire phone use.
-These prepaid plans may lack certain options, like unlimited data or talking time, but they may be cheaper and therefore, better for your checking account than a standard contract plan.
+Many companies may offer the option to prepay for your entire phone use.
+These prepaid plans may lack certain options, like unlimited data or talking time, but they may be cheaper, and therefore, better for your checking account than a standard contract plan.

 Shop around

-Exploring different providers and payment options can help to identify which plan is the most affordable for you, but the big providers may be less likely to offer good deals to people with worse credit.
-Google can be your friend in this case.
+Exploring different providers and payment options can help to identify which plan is the most affordable for you, but the big providers may be less likely to offer good deals to people with bad credit.

 Consider a cosigner